msaharan/battlleship_game_xebia_hackathon/battleship-game/README.md

 2. Players take turns guessing the location of the opponent's ships.
 3. The game continues until one player sinks all of the opponent's ships.

+### Note on Input Duplication
+When specifying the coordinates for your ships, you may notice that characters are duplicated.
+For example, when you try to input the position `5 5 h`, it may display as `55 55 hh`.
+This is a known bug that we accept for now.
+Please continue with your input as usual.

 ## Contributing
 Feel free to submit issues or pull requests to improve the game!